 The processing time for these requests is 14 days.

-Requesters looking to obtain financial and administrative records of the court may contact the Department of Finance and Administration (DFA).
+Requesters looking to obtain financial and administrative records of the court may fill out the request form or contact the Department of Finance and Administration (DFA).
 Requests are completed via mail to:

 501 North West Street